What Are the Three Angels’ Messages in Revelation 14?

 That “harvest” is a reference to the coming of Jesus and His kingdom (Matthew 13:30, 39), and taking His followers with Him to heaven.

 But right before He comes, the three angels’ messages of Revelation 14 warn of a religious power that will try to force people to worship human traditions.
-This crisis reaches down to the core of who humans are—beings with the free will to choose what we value and whom we will worship.
+This crisis reaches down to the core of who humans are—beings with free will to choose what we value and whom we will worship.

-Through it, God’s people will proclaim the everlasting gospel (Revelation 14:6)—which reveals the truth about God’s character (Romans 1:16–17).
+Through it, God’s people will proclaim the everlasting Gospel (Revelation 14:6)—which reveals the truth about God’s character (Romans 1:16-17).

 And those who are loyal to Him will have that faith.
 A faith so strong that they’ll be willing to give their lives for Him (Revelation 14:12).
 They will overcome the enemy “by the blood of the Lamb [Jesus] and by the word of their testimony, for they loved not their lives even unto death” (Revelation 12:11, ESV).